misavojte/GazePlotter/README.md

 npm run dev -- --open
 ```

-Everything inside `src/lib` is part of the GazepLOTTER library, everything inside `src/routes` is used as a showcase or preview app.
+Everything inside `src/lib` is part of the GazePlotter library, everything inside `src/routes` is used as a showcase or preview app.

 ## Building